Gabriella439/haskell-nix/project0/README.md

 package database provisioned by Nix and uses them for all subsequent `cabal` commands.

-The `nixpkgs` manual notes that if you only have non-Haskell dependencies you can also just run the following command once:
+The `nixpkgs` manual notes that if you only have Haskell dependencies you can also just run the following command once:

 ```